What to Expect

 My goal is to provide cost-effective, solution-focused treatment to help you feel better in the shortest amount of time.
 I recognize that whatever brings you to therapy is, at least, uncomfortable and problematic, which is why we will immediately begin work on how to gain short-term and long-term relief, beginning with our first session together.

 Whereas most therapists hold 50-minute sessions once a week, in order to help you feel more in control of your life and choices sooner, I prefer a model that allows for more frequent meetings for longer periods of time.
-I have adjusted my fees to encourage you to take advantage of the gains that flow from such commitment and can accommodate weekend and evening appointments.

 By meeting more frequently and for a longer period of time in the first six weeks, there is more time to develop a therapeutic rapport, learn essential background information about you and the presenting problems, develop a plan of options for you to try in-between sessions, and evaluate the effectiveness of each strategy.
 We are also better able to explore many topics in-depth within a single session, creating greater potential for growth, insight, and recognition of patterns.
 Beyond the first six weeks, we will determine collaboratively what structure is best depending on your individual needs and goals.